scrapy/xtractmime/README.md

 perform sniffing on the resource and *`False`* (by default) otherwise.
 Users may want to set this parameter to *`True`* if the [`X-Content-Type-Options`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options) response header is set to `nosniff`.
 For more info, see [here](https://mimesniff.spec.whatwg.org/#no-sniff-flag).

-Optional `supported_types` is a set of all [MIME types supported the by user agent](https://mimesniff.spec.whatwg.org/#supported-by-the-user-agent).
-If `supported_types` is not specified, all MIME types are assumed to be supported.
-Using this parameter can improve the performance of `xtractmime`.

 `extra_types` is a tuple of patterns to support detecting additional MIME types.
 Each entry in the tuple should follow the format
 **(Byte Pattern, Pattern Mask, Leading Bytes, MIME type)**: